ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Zeros should be excluded when calculating growth ratios except when the data has a high prevalence of zeros
+* Only data that is clean (free of errors or warnings) should be used when finding matched pairs.
+Data that is suspicious or illogical should not be used to inform imputation links
 * Trimming should not be applied if the number of matched pairs (growth ratios) is less than or equal to 10
 * Respondent filtering should only be used to remove extreme or